-For a little art, head over to the Rarity Gallery, swiftly followed by a Dio Horia gallery which is within walking distance of each other.
+For a little art, head over to the Rarity Gallery, swiftly followed by a Dio Horia gallery which are within walking distance of each other.

 After a bite to eat at Katerina’s Restaurant (which serves up an epic grilled octopus), head over to the Old Port of the city and explore the waterfront.
-It really is one of the best things to do in Mykonos.
+It really is one of the best things to do in Mykonos for a chilled day.

 2.)
 Sail to Delos island

 Delos Island is one amazing little island (yes, smaller than Mykonos) that you have to visit.
 Perfect for a day trip, depart for Delos from Mykonos Town (which is around 5-8 miles away).

 Just make sure to book your cruise or trip to Delos Island before you arrive, especially in the peak season when Mykonos gets much busier.
 We loved the tours, below and they’re all based in the town, too.

 Once you’re there, make sure to go for a swim in the island’s crystal clear waters and take in a little history by visiting the mythological birthplace of Apollo!
 Head over to the House of Cleopatra, see the Agora of the Italians and explore the Lions’ Terrace.

 This island is full of archaeological gems that won’t just impress an underworked archaeologist.

 Okay, you can’t visit Mykonos without seeing the windmills, it’s easily one of the most iconic and best things to do in Mykonos.